robacarp/joshashby.github.io/_posts/2021-10-16-web-extensions-with-rollup-getting-started.md

 }
 ```

-The `manifest.json` file has to appear at the root of the packaged browser extension and informs the browser about scripts, permissions, and more that the extension requires.
+The `manifest.json` file has to appear at the root of the packaged browser extension and informs the browser about the scripts, permissions, and more that the extension requires.
 For now, the most important bit is the value of the `background` key.
 The `background.page` key tells the browser that it doesn't need to create it's own generic HTML page and should instead load our HTML from above which will load our script as an ES module without issue.

+If you took a look at the documentation for the `background` key in the manifest, you might be a little confused as to why we're using the `page` option and not the `scripts` option.
+As it turns out, the browsers don't support loading any ES module via the `scripts` option at the moment, even if they support ESM for web extensions.
+To get around this issue, we can create our own HTML page which pulls in our code as a module (with that fancy `type="module"` attribute on the `<script />` tag) and then tell the browser to use said page for the extensions background page with the `page` option.
+This isn't documented on MDN, unfortunately, but there are several other blog posts out there that cover this work around too.

 Finally, lets add two scripts to our `package.json` to help us run Rollup in development and production modes: